lbo462/xmas-of-things/cth/logic-map/README.md

 - __Snow spray__ (require _temperature_)

-When the temperatures drops, trigger the snow spray
+When the temperatures drop, trigger the snow spray

 ## Other commands